inclusive-design/wecount.inclusivedesign.ca/src/collections/initiatives/ai-employment-systems.md

 ---
 ### **Risks and Opportunities of AI, Smart Systems and Automation for Employment of Persons with Disabilities**

-A group of expert panellists will give an introduction to AI and machine learning with a focus on how AI creates both barriers and new opportunities for persons with disabilities in the hiring, training and retention of employees.
+Expert panelists Anhong Guo, Shari Trewin, Ben Tamblyn and Chancey Fleet give an introduction to AI and machine learning with a focus on how AI creates both barriers and new opportunities for persons with disabilities in the hiring, training and retention of employees.

 November 3, 2020, 1:30 AM – 3:00 PM (EST)